Filename: History

-On the IBM OS/VS1, OS/390 and MVS operating systems, a file name was up to 44 characters, consisting of upper case letters, digits, and the period.
-A file name must start with a letter or number, a period must occur at least once each 8 characters, two consecutive periods could not appear in the name, and must end with a letter or digit.
-By convention, the letters and numbers before the first period was the account number of the owner or the project it belonged to, but there was no requirement to use this convention.
+On the OS/360 and successor operating systems from IBM, a file name can be up to 44 characters, consisting of upper case letters, digits, and the period; a file name had to start with a letter or number, a period must occur at least once each 8 characters, two consecutive periods can not appear in the name, and the name must end with a letter or digit.
+By convention, when using TSO, the letters and numbers before the first period is the account number of the owner or the project it belongs to, but there is no requirement to use this convention.